 Wiping the final tears away, I reapplied my eyeliner, hoping no one would see the smudges.
 Letting out a deep breath I stepped out of the car.
 Around me there were empty cars but a full building; a building holding everything.
 One step, I didn't stumble.
 Two steps, I can do this.
 Three steps, keep going.
 I made my way to the stairs of the perfect, white building.
 Stepping inside I heard a man in the other room preaching to a group of silent men, crying women, and confused, innocent children.

 "Where are you?
 I've been waiting at least an hour?"
-I asked Nathan impatiently on the other end of my cellphone.
+I asked Nathan impatiently who was mostly quiet on the other side of the call.

 "I'm getting there, Jesus Christ!" he shouted.

-"I'm leaving if you're not here in five minutes," I said and abruptly closed my phone.
+"I'm leaving if you're not here in five minutes," I said and snapped my phone shut.
 I began to circle the field with only the moon as my light.
-Anger was surging through my entire stature except when I looked up at the stars, or as Nate used to call them, Watchers.
+Anger was pumped through my entire stature like an amphetamine victim except when I looked up at the stars, or as Nate used to call them, Watchers.
 They still are as beautiful as the day he really showed me them for the first time.
 He was over a year older than me but he truly believed they were, well, Watchers looking down on us, guiding us through our lives, and keeping danger away from us.
 Now he doesn't even glance at them, let alone embrace their existence.
 Did he find inspiration somewhere else?
-Or were they no true beauty in them anymore for him?
+Or was there no true beauty in them anymore for him?
 Did I even have enough beauty for- Just then Nate's car pulled into the edge of the field.

 I stood in the center, staring at him as he got out of his car.
-He replaced his well-aged truck a few months ago, with this new Mustang that seemed to make him appear so different.
-He walked with heavy footsteps, obviously pissed off.
-That instantly ignited my anger once again.
+He replaced his well-aged truck a few months ago, with this new Mustang that seemed to have changed him.
+He walked with heavy footsteps that thundered against the ground beneath them.
+My anger ignited like a gasoline fire at his emotionless expression.
 "You told me to meet you out here at nine.
 It's nearly ten thirty now.
 What did you need?"
 I questioned, agitated.

 "Sit," he strongly ordered.